hn12404988/hast/README.md

 * Only for Linux (kernel > 2.5.44 because using `epoll.h`).
 * You will need an C++ compiler which can support C++11.
 * Header-only library, so copy `hast` folder to your include folder.
-* Usage of the libraries and other details please refer to `example` folder and this project's wiki page (WIP).
 * This project use `std::thread`, so compile file with `std::thread` library.

 ## Wiki Page